ovicon/FoodTavern/README.md

-# CleanArhitectureWIthAndroidAndSpringBoot
+# FoodTavern

-Full stack system, based on clean architecture, with Android client and Spring Boot backend.
+Full stack system based on clean architecture and MVP as presentation layer.

-___
-The server application implemented as a Spring Boot application.
-___
+The system is composed of the following:
+- Android App
+- Desktop App
+- Web App
+- RESTfull Web Service

+In progress...

 License
 -------